section-engineering-education/engineering-education/content/articles/auto-logout-angular/index.md

 ### Introduction

-Automatic sign out is a very common feature in web development or even in mobile applications especially in banking systems.
-It plays a very important role in ensuring the safety and integrity of data is protected from unauthorised access.
+Automatic sign out is a pervasive feature in web development or mobile applications, especially in banking systems.
+As a result, it plays a significant role in ensuring the safety and integrity of data.

-This comes hand in hand considering the fact that an application user may forget to log off the system after use.
-In this tutorial, we discuss how we can build a secure Angular application that has the ability to sign out idle screens.
+Auto log off comes hand in hand because an application user may forget to log off the system after use.
+This tutorial discusses how we can build a secure Angular application that can sign out idle screens.

 ### Table of contents
 - [Objectives](#objectives)
 - [Prerequisites](#prerequisites)
 - [Getting started with automatic log off](#getting-started-with-automatic-log-off)